Gambling is fun. Taxes are not. Unfortunately, in American life, the two have to go together.

 Technically, yes.
 Obviously, many people choose not to report their cash-based income on their tax returns each year, but there’s no denying that the legal expectation is that you will faithfully and accurately complete your submission to the proper authorities.

 Yes.
-Whether you’re playing the Michigan Lottery or one of the multi-state drawings like Powerball or Mega Millions, you are on the hook for any profits that you realize.
+Whether you’re playing the Michigan Lottery or one of the multi-state drawings such as Powerball or Mega Millions, you are on the hook for any profits that you realize.
 Furthermore, if you buy a Powerball or Mega Millions ticket in Michigan, it counts as an in-state transaction, so you’ll have to pay Michigan taxes, too.

 Yes.
 All three online forms of gambling are taxable in the state of Michigan.
 In fact, it’s a lot harder to conceal your activities online, so there’s probably more reason to report those activities accurately than the games you play live.